opennms-forge/kafka-consumer-py/README.md

 Documentation for this project is available at https://opennms-forge.github.io/kafka-consumer-py/

-Documentation for configuring the Kafka Consumer feature can be found at https://docs.opennms.com/horizon/latest/operation/deep-dive/events/sources/kafka.html.
+Documentation for configuring the Kafka Consumer feature on your Horizon/Meridian server can be found at https://docs.opennms.com/horizon/latest/operation/deep-dive/events/sources/kafka.html.

 ## Installation